Sample Excel File with Employee Data for Practice

 Lookup Table in Another Sheet

-• Job Status – If an employee joined more than 180 days ago, then he or she will be a permanent employee of the company.
+• Job Status – If an employee joined more than 180 days ago, they will be a permanent employee of the company.
 You need to use conditionals to solve this.

 The completed Excel file will look similar to this.